metricq/metricq-python/docs/howto/project-structure.rst

 In order to be a good network citizen, any MetricQ client should provide a version string when asked.
 The single source of truth of a project's version should be its :code:`git` tags.
 Where possible, use a `semver`-compatible version scheme.
-Use :code:`setuptools_scm` as **build dependency** to create a version string that will automatically be added to the package metadata and is accessible to code at runtime:
+Use :code:`setuptools_scm` as a **build dependency** to create a version string that will automatically be added to the package metadata and is accessible to code at runtime:

 .. code-block:: toml